LinuxCommandLibrary

 DESCRIPTION

 git remote manages tracked remote repositories.
-It configures URLs and refspecs for fetch and push operations, enabling interaction with multiple remote repositories.
+It configures URLs and refspecs for fetch and push operations, enabling interaction with multiple remote repositories in distributed workflows.

 PARAMETERS